-- Set out how our school will support and make provision for pupils with special educational needs (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND
+- Set out how our school will support and make provision for pupils with special educational needs and disabilities (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND

 Every teacher is a teacher of every child or young person, including those with SEND.
-At Abbots Ripton CE Primary School, it is our belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
-Some children with SEND may need bespoke education plans to ensure this happens.
+At Abbots Ripton CE Primary School, we identify the roles and responsibilities of all staff in providing for children's special educational needs.
+It is our belief that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
+Some children with SEND may need bespoke education plans to ensure this happens; provision for needs that are 'additional to and different from' the differentiated school curriculum in order to better respond to the four areas of need identified in the Code of Practice (2014).